 The server also supports restarting interrupted log transfers.
 To distinguish completed I/O logs from incomplete ones, the I/O log timing file is set to be read-only when the log is complete.

-Configuration parameters for sudo_logsrvd may be specified in the sudo_logsrvd.conf(5) file or the file specified via the -f option.
+Configuration parameters for sudo_logsrvd may be specified in the sudo_logsrvd.conf(5) file.